GENERAL EVENT RULES

 3. Home Team is the higher seed (seeding will take place after pool play ends)

 4. Playoffs are single elimination.
-Once you lose, you are out.
+Once you loose, you are out.

 5. Championship Games in all divisions have No Time Limit.
 Games will play out until finished.
 If game is tied after 7 innings, 8th inning will start out as any other inning (no last batted out on 2nd).
 Higher Seed is Home Team in Championship Games